kulics/koral/book-en/document.md

 Once the identifier is created, its data type will not be changed within the active area.

 ## Assignment
-As with conventional programming languages, we need to use the `id = value` statement to assign the right data to the left identifier.
+As with conventional programming languages, we need to use the `identifier = value` statement to assign the right data to the left identifier.

 E.g:
 ```